KIRANKUMAR7296/Snowflake/Types of Database.md

 - Standardized langauge for interacting with `RDBMS`
 - Used to perform `C.R.U.D` operations,as well as administrative tasks (User management, security, backup, upgrades, etc)
 - Use to define database objects i.e `Schemas`, `Tables`, `Views` and `Structures`

+### Database `Queries`
+- Queries are requests made to the DBMS for specific information in the form of tables or views.